SeeAhead™ A MATHEMATICAL MODEL FOR FINANCIAL COACHING

 3. The Active Investment Management habit says don’t let your money sit; habits are shaped by cues in the environment, and the cues for this habit are text and email alerts prompting users to consider adjustments to their portfolio

 Although time-series data, probabilistic models, Monte Carlo simulations, and other tools are useful for understanding long-term trends in the market, we want two additional ingredients for PerfectCoaches.
-First, the app is designed to change habits, so we want to give users a cue—in the psychological sense— prompting them to take action.
-Second, there are many users in many different retirement investment plans, so we want the cue to be specific to a given user’s plan.
+First, the app is designed to change habits, so we want to give users a cue—in the psychology of learning sense—prompting them to take action.
+Second, there are many users in many different retirement investment plans, so we want both a generalized cue as well as cues specific to a given user’s plan.

-Because market timing requires taking action when appropriate, the SeeAhead model enables SmartMoney to provide alerts telling the user to consult their broker about asset re-allocation in their retirement investments.
+Because market timing requires taking action quickly, the SeeAhead model enables SmartMoney to provide alerts telling the user to consult their broker about asset re-allocation in their retirement investments.
 Alerts do not advocate specific trades or refer to specific stocks.
-Rather, they are designed to identify market movement early in the process.
-We call the algorithm SeeAhead because it can predict market movement days before it happens.
+Rather, alerts are designed to identify extant market movement early in the process and tell the PerfectCoaches user one of three things: growing asset value is trending now; declining asset value is trending now; no major changes are trending now.
+Growing value means it may be time to buy.
+Declining value means it may be time to sell.
+When no changes are trending it is time to hold.
+We call the model SeeAhead because it is measuring price movement ahead of the time the changes actually impacts the market.

-From a commercial point of view, two things make SeeAhead different.
+Two things make SeeAhead different.
 First, unlike the typical mathematical models discussed in the Cheng paper, SeeAhead does not rely solely on time-series data.
 Rather, it attempts to quantify the potential impact of historical events (a binary variable) based on an analysis of what happened in the market when those events occurred.
-This recalls the point I made at my dissertation defense, namely, that Sigmund Freud wanted to know specifically what happened to the child before he would predict an outcome.
+This recalls the point I discussed earlier in this blog, namely, that Sigmund Freud wanted to know specifically what happened to the child before he would predict an outcome.

-The second thing that sets this apart is that its predictions can be focused on one particular retirement plan.
-As a predictive model, the basic mathematics is always the same, but the predictions can differ based on the structure of any particular retirement plan the model is being applied to.
-Like the multi-variate regression technique I used in my dissertation, the mathematics is always the same but the particular calculations differ on a case-by-case basis.
+The second thing that sets this apart is that although its can see trends in the entire market, its greatest precision is measuring trends within one particular retirement plan.
+The basic mathematics is always the same, but the alerts can differ based on the structure of any particular retirement plan.
+Like the multi-variate regression technique I used in my dissertation, the mathematics modelling technique is basically a constant but the particular calculations vary on a case-by-case basis.

-The nuts and bolts of SeeAhead are even more complex than the mathematical model I used for my dissertation.
+The nuts and bolts of SeeAhead are complex.
 Here are some of the most important features at an operational level.

 • It is based on calculations for each specific retirement fund.

-• It uses a VIX value based primarily on S&P 500 data.
+• It uses a VIX (market volatility) value based primarily on S&P 500 data.

-• It is a historic trend analysis of the movement of stocks and ETFS grouped by asset class: large cap, mid cap, small cap, and international.
+• It is a historic trend analysis of the movement of stocks and ETFS grouped by asset classes, typically large cap, mid cap, small cap, and international.

 • Data is updated each day.